 For this SQL Server Var Function demo, we use the below-shown data

 SQL VAR Example

-The SQL Server VAR simply returns the Variance of total number of records present in the specified column.
-For example, The following query will calculate the variance of total records present in the [Yearly Income] column from Customers table.
+The SQL Server VAR returns the Variance of the total number of records present in the specified column.
+For example, the following query will calculate the variance of total records present in the [Yearly Income] column from the Customers table.

 -- Example for SQL Server VAR Function SELECT VAR ([YearlyIncome]) AS [Variance Income] FROM [Customer]